st93642/VDownloader/README.md

 # VDownloader

-VDownloader is a Node.js/Express based service that will power a cross-platform video downloading web application.
-This initial scaffolding sets up the core architecture, dependencies, and configuration so future feature work can focus on building user-facing functionality.
+VDownloader is a cross-platform video downloading web application with a Node.js/Express backend and a modern, responsive frontend.
+This project provides a complete solution for downloading videos from multiple platforms including YouTube, TikTok, X (Twitter), and Instagram.

 ## Project Structure